aliartiza75/mongodb-backup/README.md

 It can be seen that there are no database except `_internal` database.

 4. Telegraf uses a file placed at `/etc/telegraf/telegraf.conf`, it contains configuration for its [plugins](https://v2.docs.influxdata.com/v2.0/reference/telegraf-plugins/).
-By default it has plugins(input and output) configured to get the system metrics where telegraf is running. `telegraf.conf` file contains alot of configurations I have modified this [file](./telegraf/telegraf.conf).
+By default it has plugins(input and output) configured to get the system metrics where telegraf is running. `telegraf.conf` file contains alot of configurations I have modified this [file](./telegraf/telegraf.conf), just go through this file to get the basic understanding of the configuration, everything is explained.

 5. Start the telegraf service, I have installed telegraf on my system.
 By default it tries to connect with influxdb on `localhost:8086`.